zgoda/flask-rollup/docs/index.rst

 Local Javascript code dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Javascript code uses local dependencies (eg imported from local module), Rollup will properly pick up modifications to both entrypoint and to imported code.
-Unfortunately Flask-Rollup does not analyse Javascript code and has to be provided with static list of local dependencies to be able to determine state of bundle while in development mode (whether it's *dirty* and needs to be regenerated or did not change). :class:`Bundle` takes ``dependencies`` argument which is a list of paths (still relative to static directory) to be considered a dependency when calculating bundle state.
+If Javascript code uses local dependencies (eg imported from local modules, as opposed to installed libraries), Rollup will properly pick up modifications to both entrypoint and to imported code.
+Unfortunately Flask-Rollup does not analyse Javascript code and has to be provided with static list of local dependencies to be able to determine state of bundle while in development mode (whether it's *dirty* and needs to be regenerated or did not change). :class:`Bundle` takes ``dependencies`` argument which is a list of paths (still - relative to static directory) to be considered a dependency when calculating bundle state.

 Multiple entrypoints
 ^^^^^^^^^^^^^^^^^^^^